chedim/cliffhanger/README.md

   1 when the number is 1
   the fibonacchi of (the number - 1) + the fibonacchi of (the number - 2)
 ```

+## Streams
+Cliffhanger streams represet an ordered set of values.
+Streams must always be referenced using plurals:
+`names are strings`
+Each stream value can be addressed by its position using the hash symbol:
+`stdout is name#3`
+`index is 10; stdout is name#{index}`
+Using stream name in its singular form returns the current value of the stream:
+`stdout is name`
+The current position of the stream can be referenced using the hashtag symbol with stream singular name:
+`stdout is "Name number {name#} is {name}"`
+Values can be added onto a stream by labeling them with stream name:
+`"Victor" is a name`

+### Slices